zisismaras/easycomments/README.md

 #see available formats here https://github.com/cyu/rack-cors
 cors_origin: "*"

-#set to false to not automatically escape html in comment bodys
+#set to false to not automatically escape html in comment bodies
 auto_escape_html: true

+#set to true to have pagination support in comment retrieval
+paginate: false

+#how many comments to return per page if paginate is true
+comments_per_page: 10
 ```

 ## Updating